ROMpom15/md-crime/milestone2.md

 ### 2.1 Data Ingestion Layer

-**Purpose:** [What this layer does]
+**Purpose:**

-The purpose of the Data Ingestion Layer is to collect and cleanse the data from the Department of Education.
+The purpose of the Data Ingestion Layer is to collect and cleanse the data from the Department of Education, before preparing them for distributed processing.

-**Technologies:** Direct File Upload
+**Technologies:** Direct File Upload, Pandas

 **Implementation Details:**
 - **Data Source:** Department of Education